bahelms/todolist_app/README.md

     Enter: add "item" [position_number]

+* Examples

-* Example: add "Eat chunky bacon" 1    # Adds the item to the first position in the list.
+    * add "Eat chunky bacon" 1    # Adds the item to the first position in the list.
-* Example: add "Take a shower"         # When the position number is omitted, the item is added to the bottom of the list.
+    * add "Take a shower"         # When the position number is omitted, the item is added to the bottom of the list.
-* Example: add "Brewday List" title    # Changes the title of the list
+    * add "Brewday List" title    # Changes the title of the list

 (del)ete  -- Deletes an item from the list

     Enter: del [position_number]

+* Examples

-* Example: del 3    # Deletes the third item in the list
+    * del 3    # Deletes the third item in the list
-* Example: del      # Deletes the last item
+    * del      # Deletes the last item

 (save) -- Saves the list to a file